weaverryan/sfcon_2023_ux_workshop/README.md

 (If this is your first time using this command, you may see an error that you need to run `symfony server:ca:install` first).

-Now check out the site at `https://localhost:8000`
+Now check out the site at `https://localhost:8000` It will look *super* basic and ugly.
+That's ok!
+We're going to make it look awesome.

 Have fun!